-With a hand-mixer on low speed, pour the maple mixture slowly into the gelatin.
+With a hand mixer on low speed, pour the maple mixture slowly into the gelatin.
 Add the vanilla extract.
 Increase the speed to medium/high and beat the mixture for about 10 minutes or until silky, smooth, white, and fluffy (should look like marshmallow fluff).
-It's really easy to over-beat the mixture when using a stand-mixer, which is why I recommend using a hand-mixer.
-If you're using a stand-mixer, don't walk away from the mixture.
+It's really easy to over-beat the mixture when using a stand mixer, which is why I recommend using a hand mixer.
+If you're using a stand mixer, don't walk away from the mixture.
 Pay close attention to the change in texture.
-You might need to reduce the beating time for a stand-mixer as well.
-You'll know your mixture is ready when it's thicker, fluffy, and white.
+You might need to reduce the beating time for a stand mixer as well.

-Once ready, the marshmallow mixture should be thick, fluffy, and white.
-You can spoon a small amount on a plate to see if it maintains a shape.
+Once ready, the marshmallow mixture should be silky, smooth, fluffy, and white (see photos above).
+You can spoon a small amount on a plate to see if it maintains shape.

 Add the marshmallow mixture to the prepared baking pan.
 Sprinkle the marshmallows with more of the arrowroot and sugar mixture (or just arrowroot) to evenly coat the top.
-Spread the mixture evenly over the marshmallows with your hands, if needed.
+Spread the mixture evenly over the marshmallows with your hands or spatula, if needed.

 Let the marshmallows rest overnight or up to 24 hours (particularly for a very humid climate).
 It’s best to let the marshmallows rest uncovered so they can dry out.
 I’ve been successful with just a few hours of resting time when the humidity is low.
 You can test for readiness by cutting a small piece.
 The individual piece should be dry.
 If you cut the marshmallows too early (they still need more drying time), keep the cut marshmallows in the baking pan until fully dry.

 Store the marshmallows in an air-tight container or bag.
 I’ve found they are best stored in the freezer (a cool, dry place).
 They won’t freeze to a solid due to the gelatin, so they’re always ready to enjoy.
 The marshmallows should keep in the freezer for up to 3 months, or on the counter (or fridge) for a couple of weeks.

 *Arrowroot Starch and Powdered Sugar: If you want super sweet marshmallows, go with the powdered sugar and arrowroot mixture.
 At this point, I just use arrowroot flour starch and skip the powdered sugar.
 I find the marshmallows are plenty sweet with just the maple syrup.
-If you don't want to use arrowroot, or can't find it, try organic cornstarch.
+If you don't want to use arrowroot, or can't find it, use organic cornstarch.